 From 1987 until recently in federal court, if a defendant was found guilty or pleaded guilty, the judge assessed punishment in accordance with federal sentencing guidelines.
 The United States Sentencing Guidelines manual contains the rules for determining the range within which a judge’s sentence was required fall.
 Factors that went into the determination included, the offense for which the defendant was convicted; certain factors about the offense such as how much money was involved in a financial crime, the role of the defendant in the overall scheme and other factors concerning the defendant’s conduct; and the defendant’s criminal record.
 The court was required to sentence within the applicable guideline range (expressed in a range of months) unless the case was extremely unusual or qualified for one of the few exceptions allowing the judge to depart from the guidelines.
 Guideline sentencing was a complicated aspect of federal criminal cases.
 However, the United States Supreme Court, in January 2005 declared the mandatory nature of the guidelines unconstitutional.
 At this time the guidelines are to be used by the judges as advisory tools to help them exercise their sentencing discretion.
 Congress will probably act in the near future to again change the sentencing scheme.

-You should contact David Elden, your Los Angeles criminal defense attorney, immediately.
+You should contact David Elden & Victor Sherman, your Los Angeles criminal defense attorneys, immediately.
 You have important rights during the investigation that should be protected.
 How you proceed at this state may drastically affect the ultimate outcome of your case.

 The appellate process begins with the filing of a Notice of Appeal.
 If the Notice of Appeal is not timely filed, you may loose your right to appeal.
 In state cases, (except in some Municipal or Justice of the Peace Court proceedings) the notice of appeal must be filed within 30 days of the sentencing date unless a Motion for New Trial has been timely filed.
 If a Motion for New Trial has been filed, the Notice of Appeal must be filed within 90 days of the sentencing.
 In federal cases the Notice of Appeal must generally be filed within 10 days of the date of sentencing.
 Note: These deadlines are extremely important.
 You should contact an attorney immediately if you are contemplating an appeal.
 You should not rely on your own calculations of the deadline for filing a Notice of Appeal.
 It is important that your attorney have as much time as possible to prepare the appeal.
 The Notice of Appeal is just the first step in the process.